-Executive Order 11246 forbids federal contractors (who do over $10,000 in government business per year) from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin.
+Executive Order 11246 prohibits federal contractors (who do over $10,000 in Government business per year) from discriminating in employment decisions based on race, color, religion, sex, sexual orientation, gender identity or national origin.

-Section 503 of the Rehabilitation Act, prohibits federal contractors from discriminating in employment decisions based on disability.
+Section 503 of the Rehabilitation Act, prohibits federal contractors from discriminating in employment based on a person’s disabilities.

 The affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act prohibit federal contractors from discrimination in employment decisions based on protected veteran status.

-The Office of Federal Contract Compliance Programs (OFFCP) ensure federal contractors are in compliance with these provisions.
-See their Workplace Rights flyer for more information on these protections, and how to file a complaint.
+The Office of Federal Contract Compliance Programs (OFFCP) ensure federal contractors comply with these provisions.
+See their Workplace Rights fact sheet for more information on these protections, and how to file a complaint.